dtzinov/ggrc-core/doc/api/revisions.rst

        revision collection.
    * - ``entries``
      - array
-     - The list of all revisions for the resource as ``RevisionEntry`` objects.
+     - The list of all revisions for the resource as :ref:`RevisionEntry` objects.

 Revision Entry Resource
 =======================